How to Become a Police Officer in Milwaukee

 Milwaukee Police Officer Requirements

-The selection process for qualified applicants to the MPD begins with a written test and a physical fitness test.
-Those who pass both are placed on an eligibility list for consideration.
-Those from the list who are offered employment must first pass medical and psychological examinations before being ready to attend the 23-week basic training course.
+While not required at the time of hire, the City of Milwaukee gives preference points in the selection process to military veterans, city residents, and college graduates.
+The selection process for qualified applicants to the MPD begins with a written test and an oral interview.
+Candidates must also be physically fit enough to perform the duties of a law enforcement officer; as a result, a physical fitness test is the next stage in the hiring process.
+Those who pass the first two stages are placed on an eligibility list for consideration.
+Those from the list who are offered employment must first pass medical and psychological examinations, including a drug test, before being invited to attend the 27-week police academy.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply, find specific application information on the Milwaukee Department of Employee Relations website.

 The Milwaukee Police Academy is located within the city and hosts a 27-week training course for new recruits to the MPD.
 Here the recruits learn all the basics needed to work as full-time sworn officers.
 After completing the course successfully, new officers must then work with veteran officers during on-the-job field training.
 All new recruits are paid during their time in the academy and throughout field training.
 After graduating from the academy, newly-sworn officers must complete a 16-month probationary period.